 Kids pay for parents' fist fight at Colorado baseball game

 LAKEWOOD, Colo.
-(AP) — The season is over for a group of young baseball players in Colorado because of the fist fight that broke out among adults during a game.
+(AP) — The season is over for a group of young baseball players in Colorado because of a brawl that broke out among adults during a game.

 The Bear Creek Junior Sports Association said Wednesday that it has zero tolerance for such behavior and canceled the remaining games for both teams of 7-year-olds.